markrebec/excursion/README.md

 <%= link_to "logout", app_one.logout_url %>
 ```

-If you want to make the helper methods available within some other class, you can simply include them in the class:
+If you want to make the url helpers available within some other class, you can simply include them in the class:

 ```ruby
 class AppOne::ExampleClass